 The Atlantic menhaden is a silvery-blue herring with dark spots on the sides.
 Large schools of menhaden visit the Chesapeake Bay from spring through autumn.

 The Atlantic needlefish is a skinny, silvery fish with long, tooth-filled jaws.
 It lives in the Chesapeake Bay’s shallow waters from spring through autumn.

-The Atlantic sturgeon is a bony, ancient-looking fish that visits the Chesapeake Bay in spring to spawn in Virginia’s James and York rivers.
-It was once found throughout the Bay and its freshwater rivers, but is now very rare.
+The Atlantic sturgeon is a bony, ancient-looking fish that visits Virginia's James and York rivers to spawn.
+Sturgeons are the largest fish native to the Chesapeake Bay and was once found throughout the Bay and its freshwater rivers, but is now very rare.